wdv4758h/pypy-extradoc/blog/draft/incremental-gc.rst

 Everyone loves benchmarks.
 We did not measure any significant speed difference on our quite extensive benchmark suite on speed.pypy.org.
-The main benchmark that we used for other comparisons was translating `topaz`_ ruby interpreter using various versions of PyPy and CPython.
+The main benchmark that we used for other comparisons was translating the `topaz`_ ruby interpreter using various versions of PyPy and CPython.
 The exact command was ``python <pypy-checkout>/bin/rpython -O2 --rtype targettopaz.py``.
 Versions: